Entry Level Positions

 Programs for Student Interns:

-• Overview - students are individuals currently enrolled in a qualifying educational institution pursuing an associate's, bachelor's, master's, professional, doctorate, vocational, or technical degree with a 2.5 or higher GPA on a 4.0 scale
+Students are individuals currently enrolled in a qualifying educational institution pursuing an associate's, bachelor's, master's, professional, doctorate, or technical degree.

-• DoD SMART Scholarship-for-Service Program - provides full tuition, annual stipends, 8-12 week summer internships, and guaranteed employment with ATEC upon degree completion and satisfactory performance for a variety of 24 STEM fields.
+• DoD SMART Scholarship-for-Service Program - provides full college tuition, annual stipends, 8-12 week summer internships, and guaranteed employment upon degree completion and satisfactory performance for a variety of 24 STEM fields.
 Learn more (SMART Flyer and SMART Brochure)

 • Army Student Intern Program (SIP) - designed to expose current students to the Army Civilian Corps and potential career opportunities, with emphasis on STEM and mission critical occupations.
-A 10-12 week paid work experience for students currently enrolled in college (undergraduate through graduate school).
-The program is intended to serve as a key pipeline for the Army Fellows Program, and it supports the Army People Strategy and the associated Civilian Implementation Plan, including Diversity, Equity, and Inclusion (DEI) priorities.
+A 10-12 week paid summer internship for students currently enrolled in college (undergraduate through graduate school).
 To learn more, visit here.

 Programs for Recent Graduates:

-• Overview: recent graduates are individuals who obtained a qualifying associates, bachelors, master's, professional, doctorate, vocational or technical degree or certificate from a qualifying educational institution and earned a 2.5 or higher GPA on a 4.0 scale.
+Recent graduates are individuals who obtained a qualifying associates, bachelors, master's, professional, doctorate, or technical degree or certificate from a qualifying educational institution.

-• Time worked as a student counts towards retirement and annual leave
+• Time worked as a student counts towards retirement and time off

 We recently asked a few of our recent graduates to share any personal quotes or thoughts and insights about their experiences as a new ATEC employee.